 Rice has been “the main part of the Chinese diet since the late Stone Age.
-From the archaeological findings in Zhejiang Province, it’s estimated about 3,000 to 4,000 years ago that the Chinese had cultivated rice.
+From the archaeological findings in Zhejiang Province, it’s estimated that about 3,000 to 4,000 years ago the Chinese cultivated rice.
 Although rice wasn’t a native food, it’s widely believed that the Chinese invented the first rice paddy system,” according to Top Ancient History.
 Rice is such a basic food in the country that Chinese words for “eat” and “cook” contain the word rice.
 Every class of people ate rice in ancient times.
 It was also considered sacred and offered to the gods during religious ceremonies.

 Tea is thought to have been discovered in China around 4,000 years ago.
 In ancient times, tea was seen as a magical drink that had the unique power to unite people of various classes, eliminating the boundaries that separated the rich from the poor.
-It was also eventually seen as a health drink, which continues even today.
-Among the upper classes, making tea became an art and they often engaged in tea tasting ceremonies.
+It was also eventually seen as a health drink, which continues today.
+Among the upper classes, making tea became an art form and they often engaged in tea tasting ceremonies.

-Noodles are one of the most recognizable foods from China and are the inspiration behind Italian spaghetti.
+Noodles are one of the most recognizable Chinese foods and are the inspiration behind Italian spaghetti.
 It was during the Han Dynasty period that noodles were invented.
 In the northern regions of China, rice was expensive at that time.
 As such, people used millet and wheat to create noodles.
 It soon became a hit with higher classes.
 During the Song Dynasty period, noodle shops used to remain open all night due to the huge demand.
 In 2002, archaeologists dug out an earthenware bowl from the Lajia site, with the cup containing what is considered to be the world’s oldest noodles.
 The instant version of noodles is what drove their popularity across the world in modern times.

 “During the Shang Dynasty (16th to 11th century B.C.), people began to drink wine and used it to worship the gods; yellow rice wine is considered the first of this kind.
 All other varieties of wine are supposed to have been developed after the Han (206 B.C.-220 B.C.) and Tang (618 B.C.-907 B.C.) dynasties.
 Years later, millet wine was introduced and it was a big hit, even more popular than tea,” according to Ancient History Lists.